-The total net return of the fund was 6.87 percent for Participation Class I and 7.10 percent for Participation Class Z. The total net return is presented after taking into account the total costs of the Fund.
-The biggest contribution to the net return comes from price changes and other of 5.42 percent and 5.43 percent for respectively Participation Class I and Participation Class Z. Interest contributed for 1.90 percent for both participation classes.
-In June 2024, the Fund declared a dividend of 1.62 percent for Participation Class I and 1.63 percent for Participation Class Z calculated over the Net Asset Value of 31 May 2024.
+The total net return in 2024 was 7.12 percent for Participation Class I and 7.36 percent for Participation Class Z. The total net return is presented after taking into account the total costs of the fund.
+The biggest contribution to the net return comes from price changes and other of 4.56 percent and 4.57 percent for respectively Participation Class I and Participation Class Z. Interest contributed for 3.01 percent for both participation classes.
+In June 2024, the fund declared a dividend of 2.46 for Participation Class I and 2.47 percent for Participation Class Z, calculated over the Net Asset Value of 31 May 2024.
 The ex-dividend date of the Fund was 26 June 2024.

-The Fund invests the equity for the account and risk of the participants mainly in Dutch mortgage receivables/mortgages with NHG (Nationale Hypotheek Garantie - National Mortgage Guarantee) that are granted by Venn Hypotheken B.V. after 1 January 2020.
-These mortgages all comply with the Code of Conduct for Mortgage Finance, the Wet Financieel Toezicht ("Wft") and the temporary mortgage loan scheme.
+The Fund invests in Dutch mortgage loan receivables, that are granted by Venn Hypotheken BV after 1 January 2020.
+These mortgages all comply with the Code of Conduct for Mortgage Finance and the Wet Financieel Toezicht ("Wft").
 The maximum loan to value of the mortgages in which the fund invests is 100 percent.
 In case the mortgage finances energy-saving measures as well, the fund can invest in mortgages with a maximum loan to value of 106 percent.
-On 31 December 2024, the duration of the fund was 9.10 years.
-The weighted average loan to indexed market value decreased from 64.36 percent at the end of December 2023 to 56.89 percent, at the end of December 2024.
+On 31 December 2024, the duration of the fund was 7.47 years.
+The weighted average loan to indexed market value decreased from 69.29 percent at the end of December 2023 to 66.42 percent, at the end of December 2024.
+During 2024 the fund did not realize any credit losses.

-The total AUM of the Fund on 31 December 2024 was EUR 45 million.
-The Fund is now registered in 15 countries, namely the Netherlands, the United Kingdom, Belgium, France, Denmark, Finland, Sweden, Germany, Spain, Italy, Ireland, the Czech Republic, Greece, Slovakia and Austria.
+The total AUM of the Fund on 31 December 2024 was EUR 1.217 million.
+The Fund is now registered in 14 countries, namely the Netherlands, the United Kingdom, Belgium, France, Denmark, Finland, Germany, Spain, Italy, Ireland, the Czech Republic, Greece, Slovakia and Austria.

-The Fund is classified as an article 6 Fund under the Sustainable Finance Disclosure Regulation ("SFDR").
+The Fund is classified as an article 8 Fund under the Sustainable Finance Disclosure Regulation ("SFDR").
+The binding element of the fund is that the outstanding principals on mortgage loans with at least a C label comprise at least 40 percent of the outstanding principals of all the mortgage loans in the Fund.